 High-frequency trading (HFT) uses complex algorithms to analyse multiple markets and execute orders based on market conditions.
 There are many ways to transmit this data, fibreoptic cables, lasers and, an almost forgotten yet surprisingly fast technology, microwaves.
 In this business each microsecond is crucial, so finding the fastest and most direct connection between the main European exchanges is essential.

-These networks need tall structures such as masts, buildings, water towers, churches, or out of service radio antennas where the dishes can be placed in order to have a direct “line-of-sight” with their nearest neighbouring dish, a subject Alexandre Laumonnier has extensively covered in his Snipah in Mahwah blog.
+These networks need tall structures such as masts, buildings, water towers, churches, or out of service radio antennas where the dishes can be placed in order to have a direct “line-of-sight” with their nearest neighbouring dish, a subject Alexandre Laumonnier has extensively covered in his Sniper in Mahwah blog.
 It is vital that nothing blocks the signal between two dishes, so tall, lonely towers in low density areas are highly sought after.

 Here are a few we have visited up close.